 For all routes after taking advantage of the seemingly endless photo opportunities, it's time to return to Cusco for a Pisco sour.
 Your evening is then free for the last night of your adventure.

-UPDATES ON VISITING MACHU PICCHU:
+VISITING MACHU PICCHU:

 - Once travellers begin on a chosen circuit (out of 3) they cannot walk backwards and once they finish the circuit they must leave the site.
 They cannot explore afterwards.